4.) Truth 4: Bradley

-Love you too, he said– Because he doesn’t know how to be mad.
+Love you too, he said– Because he didn’t know how to be mad.

 Call me when you’re settled– Your friend patted him on the back, gave his mother a nod.
 Thanks for coming, glad ya’ll stopped on your way.

-And you agreed–though you can feel his eyes when you said it.
+And you agreed–though you could feel his eyes on you when you said it.

 See you soon, you waved as they pulled out of the parking lot– your best friend in the middle seat– his backpack with your letter.